armory/docs/content/en/docs/release-notes/rn-armory-halyard/armory-halyard-v1-9-1.md

 ## Highlights

-Armory extended Halyard 1.9.1 resolves an issue where the Echo Pod in Armory 2.18 remained in a crash loop state.
+Armory-extended Halyard 1.9.1 resolves an issue where the Echo Pod in Armory 2.18 remained in a crash loop state.

-## Armory extended Halyard
+## Armory-extended Halyard
 - fix(plugins): Use Armory version to detect if plugins are supported
 - chore(cve): CVE fixes